2iaad/React/README.md

 # What is a Component?

 A component is simply:
-➡️ A function that returns JSX (HTML-like code).
+➡️ A function that returns a React elements (HTML-like code).
 ➡️ It represents one part of your UI.
 Examples of components: A button, A navigation bar.
     -> React components must start with a capital letter.